firefly-iii/docs/new-docs/faq/self_hosted.md

 ## I get syntax errors or other problems when opening Firefly III?

 You're probably not running the correct version of PHP, or your Apache / nginx server is not correctly configured for the right PHP version.
+At the moment, you need **PHP 7.3**.

+Errors you can expect to see if you're not running **PHP 7.3**:

+1. `Syntax error, unexpected )`

 You can verify which version of PHP your web server is using by making a file called `phpinfo.php` and accessing it through your webserver: